-My personal recommendation would be, create Two Twitter account if you are working on a branded domain name.
+My recommendation would be to create Two Twitter accounts if you are working on a branded domain name.
 One for your Personal profile and another one for your Blog.
-An example could be seen on my Twitter account @denharsh and on ShoutMeLoud Blog Twitter handle @ShoutMeLoud.
-I have already explained the reasons and benefit of creating dedicated Twitter profile for your Blog here.
+An example could be seen on my Twitter account @denharsh and ShoutMeLoud Blog Twitter handle @ShoutMeLoud.

-What is Twitter and why you need Twitter Profile?
+What is Twitter, and why do you need Twitter Profile?

-Let me give a short intro of Twitter, as newbie might not be aware of it.
-Twitter is a Micro-blogging tool where you can share your opinion, links, views in 160 character.
-The major benefit of Twitter is, its huge userbase and it’s one of the most popular Social networking site after Facebook.
+Let me give a short intro to Twitter, as newbies might not be aware of it.
+Twitter is a micro-blogging tool where you can share your opinion, links, and views in 280 characters.
+The major benefit of Twitter is its huge user base, and it’s one of the most popular Social networking sites after Facebook.

-Before you put your first foot on Twitter, do remember it’s a Social networking site so you need to behave socially and maintain all Social media etiquettes to create a difference.
-Alright, now lets straight away get to the point.
+Before you put your first foot on Twitter, do remember it’s a Social networking site.
+Hence, you need to behave socially and maintain all Social media etiquette to create a difference.
+Alright, now let’s straight away get to the point.

 Step by Step Tutorial to Create Twitter Account:

 Go to Twitter.com and click on signup and start filling out the information as I explained below.
-Do remember, Twitter keep changing their homepage design so that the process will be the same, only button placement may differ over the time.
+Do remember, Twitter keeps changing its homepage design so that the process will be the same, only button placement may differ over the time.

-Click on Sign up for Twitter and on the next page, Twitter will use your name as username if it’s available.
+Click on Sign up for Twitter, and on the next page, Twitter will use your name as a username if it’s available.
 You can also change it now or later without any problem.
 Though, I would recommend sticking to one username from day one for better branding.

-Click on Create my account, and next steps require just click on the mouse.
-Twitter would offer few recommended accounts to follow, and you can simply close this window, as my recommendation would follow those twitter accounts, which make sense to you and are relevant to you.
+Click on Create my account, and the next steps require just clicking on the mouse.
+Twitter would offer a few recommended accounts to follow, and you can simply close this window, as my recommendation would follow those Twitter accounts, which make sense to you and are relevant to you.
 I will talk about this in upcoming posts.

 Verify your Twitter account

-You will receive an Email from the Twitter verification team, click on the link in the Email to verify your account.
+You will receive an email from the Twitter verification team, click on the link in the Email to verify your account.
 Do remember, this is an important step.
-Once you verified your account, you will be taken to twitter home page, and you will be logged into your Twitter account.
+Once you verify your account, you will be taken to Twitter home page, and you will be logged into your Twitter account.
 You will see something like this (below screenshot):

 Complete your Twitter Profile:

-One big mistake that I have seen many users are doing is; they protect their Tweets by selecting the check box under Twitter privacy.
-I recommend you not to use it, because once you use “Protect my Tweet feature”, other users can’t see your tweets until you allow them to follow you and you miss out a big opportunity of reaching out to masses.
+One big mistake that I have seen many users are doing is; protecting their Tweets by selecting the check box under Twitter privacy.
+I recommend you not to use it because once you use the “Protect my Tweet feature”, other users can’t see your tweets until you allow them to follow you, and you miss out on a big opportunity of reaching out to the masses.

-Click on Profile section and enter all details.
-I highly recommend you to use your Website URL in the bio field, as there are many Web services and Twitter directories, which indexes Twitter profiles, and you get the benefit of the free backlink.
+Click on the Profile section and enter all details.
+I highly recommend you to use your Website URL in the biofield, as there are many Web services and Twitter directories that indexes Twitter profiles, and you get the benefit of the free backlink.

 How to start using Twitter?

-Next step is to learn how to use Twitter, and you should be aware of basic Twitter lingo and abbreviations.
-I will explain few below and link out to some of the best Twitter resources from the Web to learn using Twitter.
+The next step is to learn how to use Twitter, and you should be aware of basic Twitter lingo and abbreviations.
+I will explain a few below and link out to some of the best Twitter resources on the Web to learn about using Twitter.

-- Tweet: Twitter status update within 160 character termed as the tweet.
+- Tweet: Twitter status update within 280 characters termed as the tweet.

-- RT (Retweet): When someone reshare a Twitter update.
+- RT (Retweet): When someone retweets a Twitter update.

-- #Hashtag: Adding a Hash sign before important Keyword in your Tweet message, will help your tweet to be discovered better in the search.
-Ex: Hi I’m Harsh, and I Blog about #WordPress and #SEO.
+- #Hashtag: Adding a Hash sign before an important Keyword in your Tweet message will help your tweet to be discovered better in the search.
+Ex: Hi, I’m Harsh, and I Blog about #WordPress and #SEO.

-- Twitter Handle: Your username is Twitter handle.
+- Twitter Handle: Your username is the Twitter handle.
 Ex: denharsh

-Here is some of the best Twitter resources from Web to get you started like a Pro on Twitter:
+Here are some of the best Twitter resources from the Web to get you started like a Pro on Twitter:

-I have tried covering the most basic questions here, and if you still have any question about Twitter, feel free to ask me via comments.
-If you enjoyed this article, feel free to share it on Facebook and Google plus, so that non Twitter users can learn and join us on Twitter.
+I have tried covering the most basic questions here, and if you still have any questions about Twitter, feel free to ask me via comments.
+If you enjoyed this article, feel free to share it on Twitter.